Ronaldo equals Messi and Casillas Champions League records after scoring for Man Utd vs Young Boys

 Ronaldo's records

+It took the Portugal star just 13 minutes to open the scoring in Switzerland to put United 1-0 ahead, sealing in the process a share of another record.

+Young Boys became the 36th different club he's scored a Champions League goal against, with only Messi matching that mark.

-Matching Casillas is far from the only record that Ronaldo has earned in the Champions League.
+Of course, those are far from the only records that Ronaldo has earned in the Champions League.

 He's the competition's all-time top goalscorer with 135 finishes, including 17 in 2013-14, the most in a single campaign.